 Contrary to claims in social media, the feature will hinder the efficiency in charging speed or efficiency each time the device is connected.
 It is instead specific based on the circumstances that were mentioned earlier.

-Stories and articles that claim users were forced to disable Clean Energy Charging after noticing the slowness iPhone charged in the iOS 16.1 are not true.
+Articles and stories that claim users were required to turn off Clean Energy Charging because they noticed the slowness iPhone charged during the upgrade to iOS 16.1 aren’t true.
 The reason for this is an incorrect understanding regarding the functionality.

 Users shouldn’t observe any change in the way their iPhone normally charges when Clean Energy Charging is enabled.